Best Skate Park in Every State

 More information about Charm City Skate Park

-Bottom line: Open since 2015, this park was designed with the collaboration of over 400 skateboarders.
+Bottom line: Open since 2015, this park was designed with the collaboration of over 400 skateboarders, easily making it one of the best skate parks in the US.

 Large enough to accommodate world-class competitions, it has many features uncommon at other parks, such as two clover bowls, manual boxes and a multilevel street area.